Translation of the Final Fantasy IV Documents on Settings Book

 Shiva, the spirit of ice.
 Given to ferocity, she will freeze all whom she deems enemies.
 Her breath is absolutely chilling, and she delivers particularly merciless damage to entities who depend upon heat as their source of life.

 Summons Ifrit, the spirit of fire.
 Ifrit is also fierce - though he pales in comparison to Shiva.
-His special ability is to breathe a fiery blaze, then, his own body wreathed in flame, to render the entire battlefield one great pillar of fire.
+His special ability is to bellow a fiery blaze, then, his own body wreathed in flame, to render the entire battlefield one great pillar of fire.

 Since he's comparatively receptive to the commands of those who call him, there's a good chance he won't roast the summoner.